ydanylchenko/test-framework/task.md

 We would like for you to describe in words or diagram how you would integrate the above scripts into a CI/CD environment.
 These can include integration with Cloud Based services or locally and describe why the choices made.
-This test will be evaluated by the ydanylchenko Engineering team.
+This test will be evaluated by the Engineering team.
 If you're having any issues with the challenge, feel free to contact us.
 Good Luck!